claudia-maria-dudau/Pac-Man/README.md

  Characteristics:
   - shown when the player has beaten the highscore to anounce him of his accomplishment
   - shows corresponding message
-  - informs the player to enter his name to be saved in the highscore top
+  - informs the player to enter his name and about the name restrictions
   - nothings happenes during this part if the joystick moves
   - skipping this part is done by pressing the button of the joystick
 </details>